sighupio/furyctl/README.md

 # Furyctl

-Furyctl is package manager for Fury distribution.
+Furyctl is the package manager for Fury distribution.
 It’s simple to use and reads a single Furyfile to download packages you need.
 Fury distribution offers three types of packages:

 - **Bases** : Sets of Kustomize bases to deploy basic components in Kubernetes
-- **Modules**: Terraform modules to deploy kubernetes infrastructure and it’s dependencies
+- **Modules**: Terraform modules to deploy Kubernetes infrastructure and it’s dependencies
-- **Roles**: Ansible roles for deploying, configuring and managing a Kubernetes infrastructure
+- **Roles**: Ansible roles for deploying, configuring, and managing a Kubernetes infrastructure

 ### Furyfile

 Furyfile is a simple YAML formatted file where you list which packages(and versions) you want to have.
 You can omit a type if you don't need any of its packages.
-An example Furyfile with packages listed would be like following:
+An example Furyfile with packages listed would be like the following:

 ```yaml
 # all sections are optional